Sa-YoorHeadley/Tailwind-Scrimba-Course/README.md

 <br />

 ## Description
-This is my responsive landing page solution to the Tailwind CSS Crash Course by Traversy Media.
+These are my solutions to the Tailwind CSS Scrimba Course challenges along with the other files I made during the tutorial.

 ### Concepts Used
 - Responsive Web Design